Blog

 What is a Cloud Management Platform?

-A cloud management platform (CMP) typically helps enterprise IT control and manage the consumption of IT cloud-computing resources from a central location for end users.
+A cloud management platform (CMP) is part of a larger cloud fabric orchestration strategy that typically helps enterprise IT control and manage the consumption of IT cloud-computing resources from a central location for end users.
 The idea is that there’s a lot of complexity that needs to be controlled.
 There are so many ever-changing on-premises, private cloud, and public cloud resources to update, manage, and deliver.

 You can think of it like who gets what in a large school cafeteria.
 Some get the planned meal in a serving line.
 Some kids bring their own lunch but might buy a snack or a drink.
 There might be a salad bar or an a la carte section where you order a sandwich.
 Payment happens with pre-paid lunch cards, voucher cards for guests or kids on free lunches, and then, of course, the typical cash payment options.